Contact: j.finnegan@ucl.ac.uk

 I study how governments, voters, and businesses understand and address long-term policy challenges, particularly climate change.

 I am a Lecturer (Assistant Professor) in Public Policy in the Department of Political Science at University College London.
-I am also a Visiting Fellow at the Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science.

 I hold an MRes in Political Science from LSE, an MSc in Philosophy and Public Policy from LSE, and a B.A. in Latin American and Latino Studies and Sociology from the University of California, Santa Cruz.